-In this appendix, we present details of the theoretical models to describe our setup as a non-linear open quantum system.
-We also indicate the approximations and the specific non-linear Duffing equations that we use to interpet the measured data.
+In this appendix, we present details of the theoretical models to describe our setup as a nonlinear open quantum system.
+We also indicate the approximations and the specific nonlinear Duffing equations that we use to interpret the measured data.